-More info: ontariosciencecentre.ca
+More info: bingemans.com/funworx/

 When: All summer

-More info: ripleyaquariums.com
+More info: centrevilleisland.ca/centreville-amusement-park

-Take me out to the ballgame!
-The Jr. Jays program makes catching a Blue Jays game extra-special for little fans.
-During Saturday home games, kids can participate in fun activities on the 100, 200 and 500 levels while parents enjoy the game.
-Fans 14 and under (accompanied by a parent) can also run the bases like their favourite players after the game.
-Your Jr. Jay may also be randomly selected to participate in some awesome stadium activities, like being the Jr. Jays Announcer for the bottom half of an inning.
+After the game, fans (accompanied by a parent) can also run the bases like their favourite players.
+Your Jr. Jay could be randomly selected to participate in some awesome stadium activities, like being the Jr. Jays Announcer for the bottom half of an inning.
 Lucky fans can also win prizes and be seen on the video board, so be sure to dress up.
-Included with the price of a ticket.
+All activities included with the price of a ticket.

 More info: toronto.bluejays.mlb.com